Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 Futher observe that $600m\beta \le m/k$ when $k \le 1/(600\beta)$, which by our assumptions on $k$ is always satisfied.
 Summing over all error probabilities and taking a union bound then shows that the number of leaks within the sequence of productive steps as at most $m/k$ with probability at least $1 - N^{-\alpha}- N^{-\alpha/6}$.\qedhere \end{proof}

-\begin{lemma} During Phase 2 of the $\dbam$ protocol on a population where $m = cn$ for $c \ge 1$ and adversarial leak rate $\beta \le (a \log N) /N$ for $a \ge 1$, starting at any point during the stage that begins with $\hat y = m / k$ for $16 \le k \le m/(600 a \log m)$ the number of leak events in a sequence of $200m/k$ total productive steps is at most $m/k$ with probability at least $1-N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}
+\begin{lemma} During Phase 2 of the $\dbamc$ protocol on a population where $m = cn$ for $c \ge 1$ and adversarial leak rate $\beta \le (a \log N) /N$ for $a \ge 1$, starting at any point during the stage that begins with $\hat y = m / k$ for $16 \le k \le m/(600 a \log m)$, the number of leak events in a sequence of $200m/k$ total productive steps is at most $m/k$ with probability at least $1-N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}

 The proof of Lemma~\ref{lemma:dbcl-phase2-leaks-smallB} is nearly identical to that of Lemma~\ref{lemma:dbcl-phase2-leaks-largeB}, and uses the distinct upper bounds on $\beta$ and $k$ to show the result.
 For ease of readability, we omit the full proof.
+Now, in the next lemma, we estimate the number of total steps needed to complete each stage of Phase 2 correctly in the large leak rate setting.

 \begin{lemma} During the $\dbamc$ protocol on a population where $m = cn$ for $c \ge 4$ and adversarial leak rate $\omega(\log N / N) \le \beta \le O(\sqrt{N \log N} / N)$, each stage of Phase 2 with initial value $\hat y = m/k$ for $16 \le k \le 1/(600\beta)$ completes within $1200cn$ total interactions with probability at least $1 - 5N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}